nikhil-iitkgp/Time-Travel-Tracker/README.md

 - **Travel Log**: Maintain a log of visited countries and cities.
 - **User Authentication**: Secure user accounts and travel data.
 - **Responsive Design**: Accessible on desktop and mobile devices.
+- **Family Travel Tracking**: Add and manage family members' travel logs.
+- **Customizable Map Colors**: Choose a color to represent your travels.
+- **Error Handling and Notifications**: Inform users about issues like duplicate entries or non-existent countries.

 ## Technologies Used